alex-sharifi/linux-tips/README.md

 - Environment
   - `printenv` displays what has been stored in the environment variables.
+  - You can obtain the value of any shell variable by prefixing its name with a `$` (The UNIX Programming Environment, pg 37).
   - `set` builtin displays what has been stored in the shell and environment variables, as well as any defined shell functions.
   - `printenv [var]` or `echo ${var}` displays the value of a specific variable.
   - The `~/.bashrc` file is a user's personal startup file.
 It can be used to extend or override settings in the global configuration script.
     - The `PATH` variable provides a list of directories to search for commands.
 It can be extended to include additional paths by `export PATH="${HOME}"/bin:"${PATH}"`.
 To add directores to your `PATH` or define additional environment variables, place the changes in the `~/.bashrc` file.
+"Probably the most useful shell variable is one that controls where the shell looks for commands.
+The syntax is a bit strange: a sequence of directory names separated by columns."
+(The UNIX Programming Environment, pg.
+37)
     - The `PS1` variable ('prompt string 1') defines how the prompt string looks.
 You can use various escape codes to set values and colours.
   - `variable=value` is how variables are assigned.
     - `declare -r VAR=VAL` defines a variable with constraints.